-I’m a strong advocate of values-based leadership.
-No single leadership style or personality type is effective in every situation.
+I’m believe in values-based leadership because no single leadership style or personality type is effective in every situation.
 To succeed we need values to guide us, the wisdom and participation of others, and flexibility.

-Values: A person’s core values, as well as their personality, impact how they behave in a given situation.
+Values: Our core values, as well as our personality, impact how we behave in a given situation.
 While leadership theories try to explain what style or personality type is most effective in a given situation, they often underestimate the impact of personal values on our behavior.
 We align our behavior with our values.
 To be effective, leaders need clearly understood values to guide them in complex situations involving conflicting opinions.
 Further, adhering to those values is an important part of earning the much-needed support, trust and respect of their followers.

 Flexibility: I’m typically a collaborative, people-oriented leader.
 There are times, however, when I have to give explicit orders and times when I have to delegate and take a hands-off approach.
 Again, values play an important role in making decisions, as well as getting agreement and support for those decisions.